-Complete prevention of neuralgia is not possible, but there are steps you can take to reduce your risk of developing this nerve condition.
+While patients cannot completely prevent neuralgia, there are steps that can reduce the risk of developing this nerve condition.
 Neuralgia, or neuropathic pain, is pain that follows the path of a nerve.
-It differs from nociceptive pain in that it does not occur because of an injury that stimulates pain receptors.
-Rather, it occurs because of internal compression of or damage to a local nerve or nerve root.
+It differs from nociceptive pain, which occurs because of an injury that stimulates pain receptors.
+Rather, neuralgia happens because of internal compression or damage to a local nerve or nerve root.

-Neuralgia can occur in any region of the body, though one of the most common forms of neuralgia is sciatica, which originates in the lumbar spine (lower back) and causes pain, numbness, and tingling that can radiate through the hips, buttocks, legs, and feet.
+Neuralgia can occur in any region of the body, though one of the most common forms of neuralgia is sciatica, which originates in the lumbar (lower) spine and causes pain, numbness and tingling that can radiate through the hips, buttocks, legs and feet.

 Neuralgia in the form of sciatica is most often caused by spinal degeneration that accompanies the natural aging process.
-As the components of your spine begin to deteriorate, anatomical abnormalities can develop, such as a herniated disc, bulging disc, spondylolisthesis, and bone spurs.
-Keeping your vertebrae, vertebral facet joints, and intervertebral discs as healthy as possible is the best way to?reduce your risk?of neuralgia.
-Try adhering to the following rules:
+As the components of your spine begin to deteriorate, conditions can develop such as herniated disc, bulging disc, spondylolisthesis (vertebral slippage) and bone spurs.
+Keeping your vertebrae, vertebral facet joints and spinal discs as healthy as possible can be a great way to reduce your risk of neuralgia related to spinal nerve compression.

-- Eat foods high in calcium, antioxidants, and omega-3 fatty acids
+- Eat a balanced, nutrient-rich diet high in protein, antioxidants and omega-3 fatty acids.

-- Do not participate in heavy lifting or other activities that put undue stress on the back or neck
+- Do not participate in heavy lifting or other activities that put undue stress on the neck or back.

-Although you may take all the needed steps to help in the prevention of neuralgia, spinal degeneration is a fact of life.
-You may never experience any neuralgia symptoms, but it’s a good idea to look out for any sensations of pain, tingling, numbness, weakness, or throbbing that seem to originate in the back and travel through the extremities.
-If you do experience these symptoms and your physician diagnoses you with neuralgia, he or she may suggest that you attempt a conservative course of treatment that includes pain medication, hot/cold compresses and necessary lifestyle changes like improving posture or quitting smoking.
+Even if you take all the needed steps to help in the prevention of neuralgia, spinal degeneration happens to everyone to some extent.
+You may never experience any neuralgia symptoms, but ones to look out for include pain, tingling, numbness, weakness or throbbing that seem to originate in the back and travel through the extremities.
+If you do experience these symptoms and your doctor diagnoses you with neuralgia, he or she may suggest that you attempt a conservative course of treatment that includes pain medication, hot/cold compresses and necessary lifestyle changes like improving posture or quitting smoking.

-If weeks or months of conservative treatment do not offer you the pain relief you require, contact the orthopedic experts at Laser Spine Institute.
-We offer a variety of minimally invasive procedures for neuralgia and sciatica that are performed on an outpatient basis using safe, effective endoscopic technology.
-Request a complimentary review of your MRI or CT scan today.
+If months of conservative treatment do not offer you the pain relief you require, contact the dedicated team at Laser Spine Institute.
+We perform a range of minimally invasive spine surgery for neuralgia and sciatica that is performed on an outpatient basis, offering our patients a shorter recovery time and less risk of complication compared to traditional open neck or back procedures.^